PTSD, TBI, MEDICAL ALERT, PSYCHIATRIC

 - Is microchipped

 - Up to date on vaccinations

-- Gets along with cats
+- Unknown relations with cats

 We do not transport dogs as there are numerous dogs across the country that need a forever home and have the potential to be a Service Dog.
 Our dogs have been assessed as potential Service Dogs but have not been trained yet.
 That training occurs when paired with their handler.
 This enhances the bond between dog and owner.